 Diabetes distress is one of the most common emotional health problems affecting up to 30% of people with diabetes at any one time.
 That is three Australians among ten with diabetes experiencing diabetes distress.

-This first of its kind online training program will focus on health professionals’ unmet needs in communicating with people with diabetes about and addressing diabetes distress.
+This first of its kind online training program will focus on health professionals’ unmet needs in communicating with people with diabetes and addressing diabetes distress.

-The development of this online program will provide health professionals with an evidence-based psychological training that enables high-quality care and better health outcomes for all Australian adults with diabetes.
+The development of this online program will provide health professionals with an evidence-based psychological training program that enables high-quality care and better health outcomes for all Australian adults with diabetes.

 The content of this program will be developed based on the Diabetes and Emotional Health handbook, which was published by the National Diabetes Services Scheme in 2016.